-(a) A mission statement defines the scope, purpose, and basic tenets of an institution.
+- (a) A mission statement defines the scope, purpose, and basic tenets of an institution.
 It defines an institution's niche in New Jersey higher education and articulates goals that the institution continually strives to fulfill.
-A long-range plan complements an institution's mission by defining the path to mission attainment over an extended period of time.

-(b) As a condition of licensure, an institution shall develop and promulgate a mission statement and publish it in the institution's official catalog, a copy of which shall be filed with the Commission.

-(c) An institution seeking a license also shall develop a long-range plan to attain its goals.
+A long-range plan complements an institution's mission by defining the path to mission attainment over an extended period of time. - (b) As a condition of licensure, an institution shall develop and promulgate a mission statement and publish it in the institution's official catalog.
+The catalog shall be filed with the Commission on paper or electronically on an annual basis. - (c) An institution seeking a license also shall develop a long-range plan to attain its goals.
 Appropriate resources (physical, human, and financial) should undergird the elements of the plan.
 The plan shall be made available to the Commission upon the Commission's request.